Privacy Policy

 Will my data be used for automated decision making or profiling?

-We do not use the information you provide through the Tackling loneliness website and hub for automated decision making or profiling.
+The information you provide through the Tackling loneliness website and hub will not be used for automated decision making or profiling.

 Will my data be transferred outside the UK and if it is how will it be protected?